expo/expo/docs/versions/unversioned/sdk/audio.md

     A dictionary with the following key-value pairs:

-    -   `playsInSilentLockedModeIOS` : a boolean selecting if your experience's audio should play in silent mode or locked mode on iOS.
+    -   `playsInSilentModeIOS` : a boolean selecting if your experience's audio should play in silent mode on iOS.
 This value defaults to `false`.
     -   `allowsRecordingIOS` : a boolean selecting if recording is enabled on iOS.
 This value defaults to `false`.
     -   `interruptionModeIOS` : an enum selecting how your experience's audio should interact with the audio from other apps on iOS:
         - `INTERRUPTION_MODE_IOS_MIX_WITH_OTHERS` : This is the default option.
 If this option is set, your experience's audio is mixed with audio playing in background apps.